build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 * Select **Sign-in options**, select the smart card icon, and enter your smart card PIN:
 ![Image showing the WorkSpaces Client at the Windows logon screen where the user enters their smart card PIN again](./images/36-WorkSpaces-Client-Windows-logon-screen.png)

-This completes pre-session smart card authentication with Windows WorkSpaces.
+* This completes pre-session smart card authentication with Windows WorkSpaces.
+If you receive any errors, refer to the troubleshooting section towards the end of this article.

 ### Section 9: Test in-session smart card authentication on Windows WorkSpaces